-Each Director shall disclose to the Chairman and the CEO, respectively, regarding any conflict of interest arising or relating to any matter to be discussed at the meeting of the Board as soon as the Director becomes aware of its potential existence.
-The Chairman (or, if applicable, the Lead Independent Director or the Remuneration and Nomination Committee) and the CEO, respectively, will decide upon appropriate measures to avoid any interference of such conflict of interests with the decision-making of the Company.
+As a general principle, Directors shall arrange their personal and business affairs so as to avoid, as much as possible, a conflict of interest.
+As set forth in the Organizational Regulations, each Director shall disclose to the Chairman regarding any conflict of interest arising or relating to any matter to be discussed at the meeting of the Board as soon as the Director becomes aware of its potential existence.
+The Chairman (or, if applicable, the Lead Independent Director or the Remuneration and Nomination Committee) will decide upon appropriate measures to avoid any interference of such conflict of interests with the decision-making of the Company.
 As a rule, subject to exceptional circumstances in which the best interests of the Company dictate otherwise, the Director will not participate in the decision-making involving the matter at stake.
-The Director with a conflict will have the right to, or may be required by the Chairman and the CEO, respectively, to provide a statement of his or her view of the matter.
+The Director with a conflict will have the right to, or may be required by the Chairman to provide a statement of his or her view of the matter.

-In principle (and as set forth by the Organizational Regulations), the CEO and the other members of the Executive Committee attend designated and selected sections of the meetings of the Board without the right to vote as guests, except where not appropriate (e.g., if particular matters relating to their performance or remuneration are discussed).
+In principle (and as set forth in the Organizational Regulations), the CEO and the other members of the Executive Committee attend designated and selected sections of the meetings of the Board without the right to vote as guests, except where not appropriate (e.g., if particular matters relating to their performance or remuneration are discussed).
 For example, as a general matter all members of the Executive Committee attend Board sessions dedicated to reports from management, whereas no members of the Executive Committee are present at the non-executive sessions of the Board meetings.
 Other members of the Group's senior management are expected to participate at meetings of the Board if specific issues falling within their responsibility are on the agenda.
 The Chairman decides if and which persons outside the Board are entitled to attend meetings of the Board as guests.

 In order to pass resolutions, not less than a majority of the Directors must be participating in the meeting (whether in person, by phone or video conference).
 The Board may pass resolutions with the majority of the votes cast (simple majority).
 Abstentions count as votes uncast.
 In case of a tie of votes, the Chairman has the casting vote.
-Board resolutions may also be passed by means of circular resolutions, by letter, facsimile or pdf-document (e-mail); provided that no Director requests by phone, facsimile or e-mail within five (5) days of receipt of the proposed resolution that the resolution be deliberated in a meeting.
+Board resolutions may also be passed by means of circular resolutions, by letter, facsimile or PDF document (e-mail); provided that no Director requests by phone, facsimile or e-mail within five (5) days of receipt of the proposed resolution that the resolution be deliberated in a meeting.
 Board resolutions by means of circular resolutions require the affirmative vote of the majority of the Directors.

-3.5.2.2 2021 Board of Director meetings and key topics
+3.5.2.2 2022 Board of Director meetings and key topics

-Since the First Day of Trading on 29 April 2021, the Board of Directors met six (6) times, in a combination of in person sessions and video conferences, for an average duration of approximately two and a half hours (with individual sessions lasting between one to four hours).
+Since 1 January 2022, the Board of Directors met seven (7) times, in a combination of inperson sessions and video conferences, for an average duration of approximately four (4) hours (with individual sessions lasting between one (1) to six (6) hours).